-12+ The cover of Nicholas Jose’s Bapo, a 19th-century hand-fan, decorated with Chinese characters and a collage of contrasting patterns, catches the eye and invites the reader to open the book, to learn about its author and title, and to delve into the writing.
+18+ The cover of Nicholas Jose's Bapo, a 19th-century hand-fan decorated with Chinese characters and a collage of contrasting patterns, catches the eye.
+It invites the reader to open the book, learn about its author and title, and delve into his short story collection.

 Jose is a novelist and essayist.
 He was general editor of the Macquarie PEN Anthology of Australian Literature and is Professor of Creative Writing at Adelaide University.
 His association with China dates to the early 1980s when he decided to learn Mandarin.
 As he confided on ABC Radio National's Books and Arts show in October 2014, 'something in my bones told me China would be important to Australia.'